appier/admob-android-mediation/README.md

 Refer to [pmp-android-example](https://github.com/appier/pmp-android-sample) for sample integrations.

 ### How to predict Ads
-we recommend to do the prediction at the previous activity/user view before rendering ads.
+We recommend to do the prediction at the previous activity/user view before rendering ads.
 ``` java
 import com.appier.ads.AppierPredictor;
 import com.appier.mediation.admob.AppierAdUnitIdentifier;